controlm/automation-api-community-solutions/9-ctm-aws-integrations/ctm-and-aws-lambda/README.md

-# Steps for setting up and running an AWS Glue job in Control-M
+# How to Integrate Control-M with AWS Lambda in Five Easy Steps

 <br>

-All code artifacts for this demo can found in this repository.
-To succesfully complete this tutorial, some knowledge of Control-M is required.
-Knowlegde of AWS services like [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html), [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)  and AWS [Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) is also required.
+ To succesfully complete this integration, having some Control-M knowledge and access to a Control-M enviroment is required.
+Knowlegde of AWS services like [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html), [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)  and AWS [lambda](https://aws.amazon.com/lambda/l) is also required.
 Make sure you have the Control-M for Glue [plug-in](https://docs.bmc.com/docs/automation-api/monthly/deploy-service-1064010746.html#Deployservice-jobtype_deploy) installed in your Control-M enviroment.
-If you are new to AWS Glue, follow this [link](https://aws.amazon.com/glue/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) to learn more about AWS Glue Job. <br><br>
+If you are new to AWS Glue, follow this [link](https://aws.amazon.com/glue/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) to learn more about AWS Glue.
+This integration can  also be completed via the Control-M's Web client.<br><br>
-## In five steps, this exercise will walk you through setting up and  running an AWS Glue job in Control-M
+## In five steps, this exercise will walk you through setting up and  running an AWS lambda job in Control-M
 1. Install the Control-M Automation CLI
 2. Deploy a Connection Profile
 3. Define The Glue Job
 4. Run The Glue Job
-5. Monitor the Glue job in Helix Control-M SaaS GUI
+5. Monitor the Glue job in the Control-M GUI
 <br>
 <br>

+# Getting Started <br> <br>
 ### Step 1 -  ``Install the Control-M Automation CLI`` <br>

-The Control-M Automation CLI allows you to automate and work interactively with Control-M which enables you to automate your jobs in  Control-M. Follow this [link](https://docs.bmc.com/docs/automation-api/monthly/installation-1064010696.html) to install the Control-M Automation CLI.
+The Control-M Automation CLI allows you to automate and work interactively with Control-M. Follow this [link](https://docs.bmc.com/docs/automation-api/monthly/installation-1064010696.html) to install the Control-M CLI.

 <br> <br>
 ### Step 2 - ``Deploy a Connection Profile``